notfromstatefarm/nvflashk/README.md

 [Proof it works, flashing a 1.1v 1000W 4090 STRIX XOC BIOS to my 1.07v 4090 TUF OC](https://www.youtube.com/watch?v=iEZBof0S9dc)

-This is a patched version of [nvflash](https://www.techpowerup.com/download/nvidia-nvflash/), nVIDIA's utility for modifying the vBIOS (amongst many other things) on their GPUs.
+This is a patched version of [nvflash](https://www.techpowerup.com/download/nvidia-nvflash/), nVIDIA's utility for modifying the vBIOS (amongst many other things) on their GPUs which allows flashing *any* vBIOS to *any* nVIDIA GPU.
+Black magic stuff.

-However, their software (understandably) comes with built-in limitations.
+The factory nvflash comes with built-in limitations.
 One of those limitations is that the GPU ID, Board ID, and other IDs of your GPU must match any vBIOS you attempt to flash to it.
-While the PCI Subsystem ID can sometimes be overridden, the internal board ID and others cannot.
+While the PCI Subsystem ID can sometimes be overridden with `-6`, the internal board ID and others cannot.
 Essentially, the BIOS had to have been made for your particular PCB and chip combo.

-For 99.999% of users, that should be the only need for nvflash: updating your cards to BIOS meant for them.
-However, extreme overclockers need more.. like the ability to flash the 1.1v [1000w XOC BIOS for the RTX 4090](https://www.techpowerup.com/vgabios/253487/253487) to the 1.07v ASUS 4090 TUF to make use of all that liquid metal and subambient cooling.
+For most users, that limitation makes sense.
+However, there are those who seek maximum performance from the hardware they buy.
+Have a 1.07v limited 4 series and want the full 1.1v?
+Want to flash a 1000W XOC BIOS to one of those 1.07v cards?
+Planning on slapping an AIB BIOS onto your FE?
+You'll probably need this tool.

+nvflashk enables flashing *any* nVIDIA BIOS to *any* nVIDIA GPU up to the 4000 series.

+**The base of this tool is copyright nVIDIA and has been provided in a modified fashion for the sole purpose of modifying personal property.
+This is dangerous and you will have no one but yourself to blame if things go wrong.
+Your warranty will be null and void the second you so much as think about using this tool.**

+**God speed, overclocker.**

+# Explanation
+## So wait, this gets me 1.1v on my 4090/1.11v on my 4080 again?

+Yep, if you're one of the unlucky bastards that bought a 4090/4080 later down the line, you can flash a full voltage BIOS to your neutered card now.
+I won't tell you which BIOS that is, though.
+So far this has been confirmed on a 4090 and 4080.

+## What else have you tried?

+So far the following scenarios have been confirmed, and I will continue to update as confirmations come in:

+* 4090 STRIX XOC 1.1v BIOS flashed to 4090 TUF OC card with 1.07v (4090 voltage fix confirmed!)
+* 4090 Founders Edition BIOS flashed to 4090 TUF OC card (this was supposed to be impossible due to 'different bios chips')
+* 4080 flashed from 1.095v to original 1.11v BIOS (4080 voltage fix confirmed!)

+Things I'm curious about whether or not it works:
+* Unsigned/modified BIOSes
+* 2xxx/3xxx series that had revisions which locked out older power-boosted BIOSes

-# What does this actually bypass?
+## What does this actually bypass?

 During the -6 command, nvflash still verifies a few different things against the BIOS ROM you are trying to flash.
 This version has overridden all of them and will allow you to flash *any* vBIOS to *any* card.